chelseadoeleman/frontend-data/docs/processlog.md

 ### Day 6 | 19 November 2018

+First we had a lecture from Justus about clean code.
+I really learned a lot from this and how I should refractor my code in the future.
+Which is an important step I always don't have enough time to complete.
+In the morning I tried to get the imdb data with all the files.
+Ofcourse this didn't work in one go, so by half past 12 I finally managed to start the terminal and collecting the data by writing this to an seperate [JSON file]().
+It took **THREE HOURS** 😱 to collect all the data.
+After that I tried opening the data in VS CODE, and let the editor completely crash.
+I really had to open the large file tho, to check if the data was succesfully rendered as I intended to.
+I tried opening it in Atom, Texteditor and in the end in the browser.
+In the browser it finally decided to load without crashing.
+However it took a lot of time to make it appear even there.
+I'm afraid what will happen when I will connect the Oba Api with it.

+After all the trouble I went to, ofcourse the data was incomplete, because of some checks I put in beforehand.
+So I have to check those again to make it finally work.
+However now I had only three days to complete my datavisualisation with interaction.
+So I decided to completely skip this.
+Damn...☹️

 ### Day 7 | 20 November 2018

+In the morning I worked on my scatter plot.
+Around midday I finally had my scatter plot up and running with my static data file.
+After that I managed to style the graph and made sure you can view only the dots of a genre you would want to view, instead of all of them.
+This makes the graph a lot more userfriendly.
+I also added some transitions to make it all smoother. 🐙

+### Day 8 | 21 November 2018

+Today we first had a lecture by Nick who just graduated from CMD, with his project by Clever Franke.
+It was very insightful how to make an interaction user-friendly and also the different possibilities with D3.
+There were some complex visualisation, but so awesome!
+After that I tried to add the next step of interaction to my graph by adding a network graph.
+In the end with a lot of help from Maikel and a bit of help from May we managed to get the graph.
+But the styling on this graph was a nightmare.
+Which I just couldn't figure out.
+So i tried to work with a new example, however they changed the tree function in v4. and all the good examples where written in v3.
+I had a really hard time writing this to v4.
+So i tried to look for examples in v4.
+Alas by the end of the day I just didn't manage...
+Which kinda stressed me out.
+I had only one left to fix everything.
+From my graph to the data...
+And I really didn't see how I was going to make this work... 😥

 ### Day 9 | 22 November 2018